kodingworks/donazy/README.md

 ## API Documentation

-If you want to know how to use the API, you can see example here (https://documenter.getpostman.com/view/20104631/2s93m4WMfM)
+If you want to know how to use the API, you can see the example here (https://documenter.getpostman.com/view/20104631/2s93m4WMfM)

 ## Contributing